rsdoiel/antenna/planet.md

 ---

-## Israel steps up Gaza bombardment ahead of ceasefire talks
+## 60 dead in Israeli strikes on Gaza ahead of US talks

 date: 2025-06-30, from: RTÉ News

-Palestinians in northern Gaza reported one of the worst nights of Israeli bombardment in weeks after the military issued mass evacuation orders this morning, while Israeli officials were due in the US for a new ceasefire push by the Trump administration.
+Israeli strikes killed at least 60 people across Gaza in some of the heaviest attacks in weeks as Israeli officials were due in Washington for a new ceasefire push by US President Donald Trump.

 <br>